Cottle County is named for George Washington Cottle, who was killed defending the Alamo.

 Contractor: H W Underhill Construction Company

 Description: The building faces south and is a four story buff colored brick and concrete structure.
+The building is located on landscaped grounds in the center of the city.
 The south front has a projecting center section with framed entranced on the first story and with a large arched window on the second and third story.
 The east and west wings project from the main building.
 The center of the building rises to four stories.
 The roof line is flat.

 S – King County